-Hands down one of the craziest things we’ve seen on our travels: sufi dancing at the shrine Lal Shahbaz Qalandar in Sehwan, Pakistan.
+Hands down one of the craziest things we’ve seen on our travels: dhamal, a kind of sufi dancing at the shrine Lal Shahbaz Qalandar in Sehwan Sharif, Pakistan.

 Think back to a music festival, a rave, some kind of underground party you’ve attended.
 Something with lots of people on lots of drugs.